Egypt to announce result of constitution vote on Tuesday

 Unofficial tallies from the Muslim Brotherhood - which catapulted Mursi into the presidency this year - indicated that 64 percent had approved the charter.
 An opposition tally had a similar result.

 "The Supreme Elections Committee will announce on Tuesday at 7 P.M.
-(5:00 p.m.
-British time) the results of the referendum on the new constitution," judge Samir Abu el-Matti told state radio and TV late on Monday.
+(17:00 GMT) the results of the referendum on the new constitution," judge Samir Abu el-Matti told state radio and TV late on Monday.

 Matti also said that the committee, which is led by judges, had spent the last two days investigating opposition and rights' groups accusations of voting fraud.